amsify42/codeigniter-model-extension/README.md

 ### Checking

 To check value already exist of particular column
 ```php
     $email = 'some@mail.com';
     $this->users->checkUnique('email', $email);
 ```

-If you want to check value exist except for particular id of the table, you can pass 3rd parameter as id which you want to skip while checking value like this
+If you want to check value exist except for particular id of the table, you can pass 3rd parameter as id which you want to skip while checking value
 ```php
     $email = 'some@mail.com';
     $id    = 2;